pickitup247/pickitup247.github.io/src/pyckitup.md

 1. Download pyckitup binary.

-> Currently only linux is supported, OSX and windows should work too but it's untested.
+> Currently only linux is supported, OSX and windows should work too but they are untested.

 * Linux: [download](https://github.com/pickitup247/pyckitup/releases/tag/0.1)